luizmipc/luizmipc/README.md

 - 👋 Hi, I’m @zwluizwz
 - 👀 I’m interested in working abroad
-- 🌱 I’m currently learning several languagens and computer science in a universaty
+- 🌱 I’m currently learning several languages and computer science at a university.
-- 💞️ I’m looking to collaborate in games projects
-- 📫 How to reach me zwluizmarcelowz@gmail.com
+- 📫 How to reach me luizmipc@gmail.com

 <!---
 zwluizwz/zwluizwz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.